 Operation of the Ad Hoc Committee

 The Ad Hoc Committee chair will convene the committee as soon as possible after each member receives the charge and grievance file.
 Committee members will review the file and meet to discuss the merits of the matter.
-The chair of the committee will notify the dean of students, who will appoint someone with the sole responsibility of keeping minutes of meetings, and such minutes will become part of the grievance file.
+The chair of the committee will appoint someone with the sole responsibility of keeping minutes of meetings, and such minutes will become part of the grievance file.
 The committee will deliberate and achieve a simple majority decision as to its recommendation regarding the course grade in question.

 The Ad Hoc Committee may or may not permit new information from those specifically involved in the grievance.
 Those specifically involved in the case may also request permission to submit new information pertinent to the case.
 The Ad Hoc Committee responds to the party as to whether or not the committee will allow the new information to be sent.
 If allowed, the Ad Hoc Committee may set deadlines for receipt of new information.
 All communication between the committee and the parties involved will be in writing.

 Decisions of the Ad Hoc Committee are to be determined by simple majority.